CodeSmell/AngularJumpstart/README.md

 Then run the test goals:

 	mvn clean test

+## From Eclipse
+The files `HelloSpecRunner.html` and `LinkManagerSpecRunner.html` can be used to run Jasmine tests with Karma.
+Just open the files in Eclipse using the `Open With | Web Browser` option.

 ## Test reports
 Under the target folder there will be junit XML test reports.